DTel-HQ/dtel/DiscordTel Guide.md

 # Welcome to DiscordTel!
 This guide will assist newcomers in setting up DTel for their server!

-## 1. Inviting the bot/Choosing its channel
+## 1. Inviting the bot => Choosing its channel
 Click [here](https://discordapp.com/oauth2/authorize?client_id=224662505157427200&scope=bot&permissions=84997) to add the bot to your server, then choose/create a channel to register your number in.

 ## 2. Choosing a number
-The current normal prefix is `0301` for calling or `0900` for mobile.
+The current normal prefix is `0301` for a channel number or `0900` for a mobile number.
 Before proceeding, please decide your preferred number.

 Numbers are 11-digits. e.g. `0301XXXXXXX`.
 If you want to have a word number (e.g. 0301-LETTERS), you can use [this tool](http://word2number.com).